 Owned By: Town of Norwell

 350 acres of Norwell Conservation land including Black Pond Bog and Black Pond Swamp, with captivating natural and historic features.
 Also known as Cuffey Hill.
 Portions owned by The Nature Conservancy.

 Cuffee Hill is known for its historic features as well as its natural ones.
-The property is named for Cuffee Lane, a historic cart path lined with stone walls.
-It begins on Mount Blue Street and extends through the property.
-Cuff Grandison and his wife established a farm on the property in the 1700s.
-They were among the town's earliest African American settlers.
+The property is named for Cuffee Lane, a historic cart path lined with stone walls that begins on Mount Blue Street and extends through the property.
+In the 1700s, Cuff Grandison and his wife established a farm on the property, clearing two fields and moving the rocks to the sides to build stone walls.
+The Grandisons were among the town’s earliest African American settlers.
 Their descendants, including Simeon and Charles Grandison, continued to farm the land for several generations.
-Members of the Grandson family served with the Green Mountain Boys in the American Revolution.
+Members of the Grandison family served with the Green Mountain Boys in the American Revolution.
 The land eventually fell out of agricultural use, and the forest has since begun to regenerate.
 This video delves deeper into the history of Cuffee Lane and the Grandison family.

-The town of Norwell purchased most of the lands in the Cuffee Hill Conservation Area in 2013, creating the largest contiguous area of protected, town-owned open space in Norwell.
-Black Pond Brook flows through the property, eventually joining Second Herring Brook, which flows into the North River.
+The town of Norwell purchased most of the lands in the Cuffee Hill Conservation Area in 2013, creating the largest contiguous area of protected, town-owned open space in the town.

-The Cuffee Hill Trail begins at Mount Blue Street and passes through an eastern hemlock grove before ascending Cuffee Hill.
+• The Cuffee Hill Trail, marked in red, begins at Mount Blue Street and passes through an eastern hemlock grove before ascending Cuffee Hill.
 It continues under power lines through a large beech forest and then loops back.
 The trail leads back to Mount Blue Street through property owned by The Nature Conservancy.
 The trail is rocky and uneven in many places.
 There are at least two spur trails off the main trail, marked in yellow, that extend toward the boundaries of the property.

-Adjacent to The Cuffee Hill Trail, farther down Mount Blue Street, is the Merrick Trail, which is also a loop.
+• Adjacent to The Cuffee Hill Trail, farther down Mount Blue Street, is the Merrick Trail, marked in blue, which is also a loop.
 The two trails come together briefly on Cuffee Hill.
 A boardwalk spur extends from the Merrick Trail into Black Pond Bog.

-There is also a power line easement through the property that intersects with all of the trails outlined above.
+• There is also a power line easement, marked in green, through the property that intersects with all of the trails outlined above.

 Habitats and Wildlife